oracle/vagrant-projects/OCNE/README.md

 Your Oracle Cloud Native Environment is ready!

-From any master node (e.g. master1) you can check the status of the cluster (as the `vagrant` user).
+From any control plane node (e.g. controlplane1) you can check the status of the cluster (as the `vagrant` user).
 E.g.:

 - `kubectl cluster-info`